ivan-zdravkov/softuniada/README.md

 ### What is this repository for? ###

-* Softuniada project, December 2015 - January 2016
+* The first [Softuniada](https://softuniada.softuni.bg/softuniada-2016/) edition, December 2015 - January 2016
 * Version 1.0.0

 ### How do I get set up? ###